Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Introduction

-Given the complexity of disentangling factors known to influence vegetation and forest composition such as climate-induced changes in meteorology (e.g. wind direction and strength, temperature, and precipitation) and land surface characteristics, long-term, high resolution geospatial datasets are required to estimate or predict the cost of wildfires on vegetation \citep{DALE2001, Meng2018, Sturrock2011, Seidl2017}.
+Given the complexity of disentangling factors known to influence vegetation and forest composition \citep{Zhang2018ndvi} such as climate-induced changes in meteorology (e.g. solar radiation, temperature, and precipitation) and land surface characteristics, long-term, high resolution geospatial datasets are required to estimate and predict the cost of wildfires on vegetation \citep{DALE2001, Meng2018, Sturrock2011, Seidl2017}.
 Satellite remote sensing has become an invaluable tool for monitoring and assessing wildfire activity \citep{geist2005our, chuvieco2012remote, Meng2018}.
 In addition, the archive of satellite data suitable for land cover and wildfire assessment spans more than 30 years.